ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/diarrheal_diseases.rst

 .. list-table:: Disability Weights
-	:widths: 5 10 10
+	:widths: 5 10 10 10 10
 	:header-rows: 1

 	* - Severity level
 	  - DW (95% CI)
+	  - DW source
 	  - Proportion of estimated diarrhea
+	  - Proportion source
 	* - Mild
 	  - 0.0074 (0.049-0.104)
+	  - YLDs appendix
+	  - .642
-	  - .648
+	  - get_severity_splits, me_id=1181
 	* - Moderate
 	  - 0.188 (0.125-0.264)
+	  - YLDs appendix
 	  - .289
+	  - get_severity_splits, me_id=1181
 	* - Severe
 	  - 0.247 (0.164-0.348)
+	  - YLDs Appendix
 	  - .069

-Note, the above proportions sum to 1.006.
-These numbers come from the appendix model writeup [GBD-2017-YLD-Capstone-Appendix-1]_.
+ 	  - get_severity_splits, me_id=1181

 The severity splits come from a meta-analysis on severity independent from the DisMod estimates.
-They splits are then applied to the prevalence and incidence estimates, in order to calculate YLDs by sequela and etiology.
+These splits do not vary by location/year/age/sex, and are applied to the prevalence and incidence estimates in order to calculate YLDs by sequela (severity).

 .. todo::